Email: bennett@thefordlawoffice.com

 Common defense in theft, burglary, and drug charges

-It is not enough for the prosecutor to prove that a crime was committed, the prosecutor must prove that you were the one that committed it.
-In some cases a witness may be simply mistaken, or in other cases, the witness may be intentionally lying.
-If we can bring into question that you were not the person that did the crime, then the prosecutor has failed to meet his burden of proof.
+It is not enough for the prosecutor to prove that a crime was committed; the prosecutor must prove that you were the one that committed it.
+In some cases, a witness may simply be mistaken, and in other cases, the witness may be intentionally lying.
+If we can bring into question whether you were the person that committed the crime, then the prosecutor has failed to meet his burden of proof.
 This result doesn’t just happen by accident, you need an experienced attorney that takes a proactive approach to your defense.

 SELF DEFENSE

-Common defense in violent crimes such as battery, DV, or firearm charges.
+Common defense in violent crimes such as battery, domestic violence, or firearm charges.

-You have a legal right to defend yourself and other against violence.
+You have a legal right to defend yourself and others against violence.
 When it is reasonable to do so, you can meet force with force.
 Under certain circumstances you have no duty to retreat.
 You don’t have to wait around to be a victim before you can defend yourself.
-Fortunately, Florida has some substantial self-defense laws.
-When used effectively by a skilled trial attorney, they can be used to get an acquittal at trial and in some cases, the charges can be dismissed before trial.
+Fortunately, Florida has some significant self-defense laws.
+When argued effectively by a skilled trial attorney, they can be used to get an acquittal at trial and in some cases, the charges may be dismissed before trial.

 ALIBI